omeprazole (as magnesium) enteric-coated tablets

 Combination therapy for the treatment of peptic ulcers associated with Helicobacter pylori infection

 Helicobacter pylori is a bacteria that often occurs in the stomach together with peptic ulcers.
 It is important to kill Helicobacter pylori to let your peptic ulcer heal.
-Omeprazole Sandoz is usually combined with two antibiotics to help kill this bacteria.
+Omeprazole Sandoz is usually combined with two antibiotics to help kill this bacteria and let your ulcer heal.
 However, it is possible that the antibiotics might not always be able to kill Helicobacter pylori.
+You may need further treatment with antibiotics.

 Treatment and prevention of peptic ulcers associated with non-steroidal anti-inflammatory drugs (NSAIDs)